 So when Troop 280 left for Camp Klaus in northeast Iowa the summer of 1987, we three headed for Red Wing.

 Gloria liked to shop.
 I liked history and antiques.
 Mom liked to veto our ideas, enough so that we had to negotiate about everything.
 For some reason, my vote was usually the tie-breaker.
-All three of us agreed on making reservations for the St. James Hotel, and for lunch aboard the Star Clipper Dinner Train at Waterloo.
+All three of us agreed on making reservations for the St. James Hotel, and for lunch aboard the Star Clipper Dinner Train at Waterloo, Iowa.

 The art teacher needed film on the way, so decided to get it in Grinnell.
 Grinnell?
 Yes, to also see the “Sullivan bank,” which is a treasure.
 Officially the Merchants National Bank building is one of the eight Midwestern “jewel-box” banks designed by Louis Sullivan, an American architect and mentor of Frank Lloyd Wright.
 The bank was constructed in 1914 and was used as a bank until 1999.
 It now houses the Grinnell Area Chamber of Commerce and Visitor Center.